 Located in the northwestern corner of York County, this peaceful town of roughly 5,196 residents is rich in historic ambiance and antique shopping.
-One of the annual highlights here in June Feis Chlobhair, a festival established to celebrate the community’s Irish heritage.
+One of the annual highlights here is in June is Feis Chlobhair, a festival established to celebrate the community’s Irish heritage.

 Southern hospitality is well intact in Fort Mill, one of the fastest-growing communities in this region.
 Careful urban planning complements the beautiful Anne Close-Springs Greenway with architecture and roadways that fit the pleasant landscape.
-Given its close proximity to Charlotte, many of the town’s 19,848 (2018) plus residents commute there for work, while a sizable number are employed at nearby Springs Global US, Inc., one of the nation?s largest textile manufacturing firms.
+Given its close proximity to Charlotte, many of the town’s 19,848 (2018) plus residents commute there for work, while a sizable number are employed at nearby Springs Global US, Inc., one of the nation’s largest textile manufacturing firms.

 Situated on the North Carolina border, Lake Wylie isn’t an incorporated community but estimates its population at nearly 10,000.
 Residents in this picturesque location have access to unlimited water sports activities on the lake, which was dammed in 1904 to generate electrical power.